-- increase the levels of engagement and participation in the cultural activities of the local population, including sport & leisure; - develop new opportunities for all, including the disadvantaged, to participate in cultural activities; - deliver a new municipal 21st Century Library & Library Service (note the new Forum library open in the town centre in 2013); - deliver a new Public Square with an outdoor Big Screen for screenings and viewings and cultural activity within the Town Centre; - support the Council in the delivery of its Public Health function, specifically in relation to physical activity and supporting general wellbeing; - support the Borough in becoming an innovative and resilient economy that attracts high quality businesses, retains knowledge and nurtures a diverse and sustainable economic base; - raise the profile of Cultural Services in Southend-on-Sea by creating a thriving and creative regional centre where people want to live, work and visit; - maintain and develop our cultural heritage, museums and award winning parks and open spaces - pursue opportunities which further our ambition for the provision of a new museum along the Cliffs. - 2.3.25 The Economic Development & Tourism Strategy Refresh (November 2010) updates the 2007-2013 Economic Development and Tourism Strategy.
+- 2.4.24 The vision of the strategy is: "To be recognised as the cultural and leisure capital of the East of England".
+It is proposed to deliver this through a number of strategic objectives for the area, those most relevant to the SCAAP are: - increase the levels of engagement and participation in the cultural activities of the local population, including sport & leisure; - develop new opportunities for all, including the disadvantaged, to participate in cultural activities: - deliver a new municipal 21st Century Library & Library Service (note the new Forum library open in the town centre in 2013); - deliver a new Public Square with an outdoor Big Screen for screenings and viewings and cultural activity within the Town Centre; - support the Council in the delivery of its Public Health function, specifically in relation to physical activity and supporting general wellbeing; - support the Borough in becoming an innovative and resilient economy that attracts high quality businesses, retains knowledge and nurtures a diverse and sustainable economic base; - raise the profile of Cultural Services in Southend-on-Sea by creating a thriving and creative regional centre where people want to live, work and visit; - maintain and develop our cultural heritage, museums and award winning parks and open spaces - pursue opportunities which further our ambition for the provision of a new museum along the Cliffs. - 2.4.25 The Economic Development & Tourism Strategy Refresh (November 2010) updates the 2007-2013 Economic Development and Tourism Strategy.
 The revision contains a vision for the borough as: